analognode/LPD8806/README.txt

 Place the LPD8806 library folder your <arduinosketchfolder>/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

-Reworked sketches are in analognode/
+Reworked sketches are in examples/

+Note that I updated the Adafruit libraries to "LDP8806old" - this includes the files and links.

+This way I can use the original Adafruit libraries next to the new cjbaar fork.